 Below is an example of how one of our referral partners is promoting our services by simply embedding our video into their marketing material.

-Use the 5D story video to boost your profile, so when people see it, they’ll instantly know why they should connect and even reach out.
+Use the 5D story video to boost your personal or company profiles on social media.
+That way, when people see it, they’ll instantly know why they should connect with you and reach out.

 Treat your profile like a funnel and guide the viewer to watch your video.